Health dept. launches online notification system

 The notification system comes as the most recent risk dial for Burt County dropped back to 2.43 from the 2.71 seen the week before.
 The reading remains within the Elevated range.

-Figures from the Nebraska Department of Health and Human Services showed the county had seen 35 of its 554 total cases in the last 14 days, an increase of seven cases since Friday, Jan.
-15.
+Tuesday morning figures from the Nebraska Department of Health and Human Services showed the county had seen 33 of its 572 total cases in the last 14 days, an increase of 18 cases over the last week.
+ELV says there are 50 active cases in the county, 512 patients have recovered and the county has seen 10 deaths from the virus.

-Statewide, 182,418 people had tested positive for the virus as of Tuesday morning, according to the DHHS.
-The department says nealry 70 percent of them percent of them, 127,221 have recovered.
+Statewide, 187,793 people had tested positive for the virus as of Tuesday morning, according to the DHHS.
+The department says more than 70 percent of them percent of them, 132,495, have recovered.

 Under the health department’s guidelines for the Elevated range, public contact with other people should be as limited as possible and the use of cloth face coverings in public is strongly encouraged.
 Those ill with flu-like or COVID-like symptoms should stay home, even if they are considered essential personnel.
 Contact with symptomatic people should be minimized and people at work should have their temperatures checked daily.